india-golf/aviation/docs/engine-clearing.md

 # Engine Clearing

 ## Introduction
 'Clearing the engine' means briefly advancing the throttle while in an idle power scenario, such as a simulated engine failure, or a power-off landing.
-Some instructors I've flown with have done this, and others have not, so I'd like to better understand the reasons for the practice and come up with some guidance for when and how it should be done.
+Some instructors I've flown with have done this, and others have not, so I'd like to better understand the reasons for the practice.

 ## Available Information
 I was unable to find any reference to this practice in the FAR's, the AIM, or the PHAK.
 The current AFH refers to it during the discussion of a steep spiral (10-4):